Switching phones? Here’s a simple step-by-step guide to transfer your eSIM correctly.

 Follow the instructions to complete the transfer.

-NOTE: Some carriers may require you to scan a QR code instead.
+NOTE: Some networks may require you to scan a QR code instead.

-If you’re transferring an eSIM between an Android and an iPhone, you’ll need some help from your carrier as it involves two different operating systems.
+If you’re transferring an eSIM between an Android and an iPhone, you’ll need some help from your provider as it involves two different operating systems.

 Contact your mobile phone provider and request new eSIM activation details.